fluxion-core/tech-cisco-C841M/README.md

   - Telnet (via LAN)
   - Serial (via [USB-RJ45 Cable]

-+ Recommended to use CCP Express (3.3 or later) with CLI execution
++ ~~Recommended~~ to use CCP Express with CLI execution (If you do not make detailed settings you will be able to use tolerance)
   - If make a mistake, can initialize CCP Express.
 (Factory Reset)
   - With CLI execution in CCP Express, telnet is unnecessary.
   - 3.2 or later, Easy to update IOS, CCP Express yourself (Good!)
+  - There are many bugs!!
+Recommended to use the latest version!
+  - Have you not tested yet?
+  - The WAN connection test result always displays Error!
+  - Can not set ACLs for different protocols on the same port!

 + Dedicated cables must be prepared
   - It is good to have them together if you buy this router.
 The stagnant cane.